Aaron-cdx/Aaron-cdx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on NJUPT
+- 🔭 I’m currently working on Shopee
-- 🌱 I’m currently learning Java/Python/Spark
+- 🌱 I’m currently learning Java/Python/Spark, mainly use golang/python in my work.
-- 👯 I’m looking to collaborate on Java
-- 🤔 I’m looking for help with Spark
-- 💬 Ask me about Java
 - 📫 How to reach me: [CSDN](https://blog.csdn.net/cao1315020626)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...